 I don’t think so.

 As they are asleep, they are unlikely to be feeling sick.
-A word of warning though, they still CAN be sick, but the chances are much lower when compared to a fully lucid child.
+A word of warning, though, can still be sick, but the chances are much lower when compared to a fully lucid child.

 Again, don’t have the music too loud.
-For a start, it could wake them up….but you will also want to know if they wake up feeling sick….or have actually vomited!
+It could wake them up for a start, but you will also want to know if they wake up feeling sick or have actually vomited!

 8. Check their snack and drink intake

-What prompted me to write some tips on how to avoid toddler car sickness, was the recent episode of my Son evacuation his stomach contents in my car.
+What prompted me to write some tips on avoiding toddler car sickness was the recent episode of my Son evacuating his stomach contents in my car.